farscapian/lnplay.live/README.md

 |D|64|OPTIONAL|

 For the MVP, the backend will CALCULATE the expiration date of deployed environment based on the AMOUNT_PAID.
 Invoices associated with a particular BOLT12 Product SKU determines the CLN_COUNT (and thus VM sizing).
 Product SKUs are represented by BOLT12 offers.
 These BOLT12 offers get embedded into the front-end and are used to fetch BOLT11 invoices from the backend CLN node.
-# lnplay-backend [RESPONSIBILITY: farscapian, WHO_ELSE]
+# lnplay-backend [RESPONSIBILITY: farscapian, etc]

 The backend consists of the following efforts:

 ## Infrastructure Requirements

 1. Stand up a LXD cluster for providing compute, memory, and storage for the that exposes an LXD interface on a restricted port.
 The LXC client in the provisioning plugin accesses this service to provision VMs.

-2. A CLN node listening on the experimental websocket port.

 3. A rune needs to be issued on this CLN node in accordance with least privilege and should be rate-limited.
 This rune gets embedded in the front-end for authenticating client requests.
 Method authoriation should be based on WHITELIST with the following method: `fetchinvoice` and `waitinvoice`.